CQUniversity

 Public Benefit

 The university forecasts that maintaining its plans for capital expenditure will contribute to supporting up to 187 direct and 487 indirect jobs within the northern Australia region over a two-year period, with a further 200 indirect jobs saved.
 Total public benefit over the two years is forecast at $72 million.
-NAIF’s support will make it possible for students to gain tertiary or vocational qualifications in the region, rather than having to move to southern capitals to study.
+NAIF’s support will enhance the university's service for students to gain tertiary or vocational qualifications in the region, rather than having to move to southern capitals to study.

 CQUniversity is intent on thriving, not just surviving, after the impacts of COVID-19, so we need to continue to invest, to keep delivering world-class education, training and research for years to come.